 Note that it looks like you are going to enter through the rock holes but it is not the case so don't push to be at the front 🙂

-You will actually move backwards to enter where to the right.
+You will actually move backwards to enter on the right.

 Slovenia Cave Train Ride